- Kids and teens are more susceptible to mental health problems because their brains are still developing.

 Let’s break this down further.
 If you and your spouse have decided to separate, prioritize the following to ensure that your child’s mental health doesn’t become collateral damage:

-- Put your child’s needs first.
-No matter what, you should put your child’s needs first.
+Finally, no matter what, you should put your child’s needs first.
 Put all of your differences aside to support your child and do what is best for them.
+While you might not love each other the way you used to, you created a beautiful child together and that will bond you for life.
+Remember this if you need some extra motivation to stay strong and prioritize your child.